romoloman/arexibo/README.md

 Arexibo is an unofficial alternate Digital Signage Player for [Xibo](https://xibo.org.uk), implemented mostly in Rust but making use of Qt GUI components, for Linux platforms.

-It is currently almost complete but there are still some features that can present errors or not perfectly working
+It is currently almost complete but there are still some features that may present errors or that maybe are not perfectly working

 ## Installation